facelessuser/ThemeScheduler/docs/usage.md

 ---

 ## General Use
-Set your rules in `ThemeScheduler.sublime-settings` in your `User` folder (it will automatically be created).
-Then set `"enabled": True`.
+Set your rules in `User/ThemeScheduler.sublime-settings` (it will automatically be created).
+Then set `#!js "enabled": True`.

 ### Optional Dependencies
 - Applying filters requires [ThemeTweaker plugin](https://github.com/facelessuser/ThemeTweaker).